 Why You Should Visit

-The Thousand Acre Woods in Daviess County offers a rich variety of species of bottomland hardwoods amidst the miles of flat farmland that surrounds it.
+The Thousand Acre Woods in Daviess County offers a rich variety of species of bottomland hardwoods amidst the miles of flat farmland that surround it.
 Look for the remarkable representation of silver maple and elm forest, one of the few in Indiana.
 Though drainage impacted the entire forest system, the current species composition is still very rich and varied.
 Thousand Acre Woods was dedicated as a State Nature Preserve in 2001.

 What The Nature Conservancy is Doing/has Done